top of page

 Obsidian is an igneous rock that forms when slow moving lava cools rapidly.
 Obsidian Butte Salton Sea area

-We climbed over a bunch of the flow before making our ways onto the shoreline.
+We climbed over several flows before making our ways onto the shoreline.

 Obsidian flow in Obsidian Butte in the Salton Sea area

-Some small pieces of obsidian we found resembled volcanic glass with a smooth dark appearance while others had a more banded appearance.
+We discovered some small obsidian pieces that looked like volcanic glass with a smooth, dark surface, while others displayed a more banded look.

 Obsidian rocks from Salton Sea area in California